Effects of Non-Conformal Boundary on Entanglement Entropy: Introduction

 Second, the results therefore illustrate the scaling behavior of the entangement entropy, which can be compared with expectations based on the irreversability of the renormalization group, as follows.
 As already mentioned, it has long been known that the dominant contribution to the entanglement entropy\footnote{ As long as the theory in question is considered at zero temperature and not a topological quantum field theory} obeys an area law \cite{Srednicki:1993im}: \be S_{EE} = \mu(g, \epsilon) \frac{A}{\epsilon^{D-2}} \ee where $A$ is the \emph{surface area} of the region in question and $\mu$ is some dimensionless parameter which is a function of the cutoff scale $\epsilon$ and the coupling constants $g$.
 Note this is divergent.
 We may understand this term, and its divergence, as emerging from the short distance correlations across the boundary (e.g. in the two point fucntion) which persist to arbitrarily short distances.

 For a conformal field theory in $D=2$ this $\mu(g,\epsilon)$ is just a constant proportional to the central charge, as was found in \cite{Holzhey:1994we} Heuristically this makes sense as the central charge is related to the number of degrees of freedom, which we might expect to scale with correlations across the boundary.
 Given the role of $c$ in establishing the irreversability of the renormalization group \cite{Zamolodchikov:1986gt}, this is already a hint of the way entanglement entropy may serve as a probe of renormalization group flow.
+Indeed, it was proven in \cite{Casini:2016udt} that the area term decreases monotonically along the renormalization group flow, which is equivalent to the $c$-theorem in $D=2$

 For a spacetime with boundary, one can have an additional term: \be \gamma(g, \epsilon) \frac{\partial A}{\epsilon^{d-2}} \ee Where $\partial A$ is the area of the intersection of surface area with the boundary.
 It may or may not be subleading depending on the bulk geometry.
 It is this term that concerns us.
 Other subleading terms are possible with or without a boundary.
 One may collect all terms and define: \be \tilde{\mu}(g, \epsilon, r)=\frac{S_{EE}'(r)}{(D-2)r^{(D-3)}} \ee